-A Guide to Vegetarian and Vegan Greek Food
+A Guide to Vegetarian and Vegan Greek Food for Families

 With movies like “My Big Fat Greek Wedding” it’s easy to think that Greek food is all meat, all the time.
 And the truth is that Greeks do know their way around a grill.
 But at the same time, there are hundreds of wholesome, hearty meals without a trace of meat in them.
 Check out the following guide to vegetarian and vegan food in Greece and discover our favorite Greek vegan and vegetarian dishes… enjoy.